Noema formIng Cluster survEy (NICE): Discovery of a starbursting galaxy group with a radio-luminous core at z=3.95: Noema formIng Cluster survEy (NICE)

 We use an IRAC color cut as shown in eq~(\ref{eq:irac}) to select massive galaxies at $z$\,>\,2.
 This selection criterion is based on the 1.6\,$\mu$m bump in the SEDs of galaxies resulting from a minimum in the opacity of the H$^-$ ion in the atmospheres of cool stars \citep{John1988}.
 This method has proved being efficient in isolating high-$z$ galaxies \citep{Papovich2008, Galametz2012}, and we choose a redder color to select galaxies at higher redshifts.
 Meanwhile, we constrain the [4.5] magnitude to select massive galaxies while excluding the contamination from stars.
 In Fig.~\ref{fig:nice-selection}, we show the distribution of the galaxies compiled in the COSMOS2020 catalogue \citep{Weaver2022} and find that most of the massive star-forming galaxies (SFGs) meet our selection criterion.

-We use the N-th closest neighbour ($\Sigma_{\rm N}$) as the density estimator to measure the surface density of the color-selected sources and define the regions above 5$\sigma$ as overdensities.
+We used the Nth closest neighbour, $\Sigma_{\rm N}$\,=\,$\frac{N}{\pi\,d_N^2}$, where $d_N$ is the distance to the Nth closest galaxy, as the density estimator.
+For each field, we created a grid with cell sizes of 3$\arcsec$ and calculate $\Sigma_{\rm N}$ at each cell to construct the surface density map of the color-selected sources.
+We then compute the mean and standard deviation of the surface density across each field.
+Regions above 5$\sigma$ are defined as overdensities.
 We used both $\Sigma_5$ and $\Sigma_{10}$ and chose targets that satisfied either of those.
+Fig.~\ref{fig:lh-sbc3-sigma10} (left) shows an example of the $\Sigma_{10}$ map centred on LH-SBC3, which is so far the most distant galaxy group identified in the NICE survey.